 The British Cycling Club Management Tool allows cycling clubs which are affiliated to British Cycling to collect their club subscription fees online via the British Cycling website.

 British Cycling's online club subscription system offers ease of use, secure payment and total convenience;

 - The system is integrated into British Cycling's online club profiles and club finder

-- Minimal admin fee £1.00 for riders using the system
+- Minimal application fee £1.00 for riders using the system

 - Buy and sell subscriptions for individuals, couples and families.

 - Automated confirmation emails for riders and clubs